Introduction

 Some of the techniques that will help in maintaining the bankroll management are as follows:

 The player sitting to the leftmost side of the dealer must place a small blind, while the next player places a big blind.
-In the majority of games, the small blind is half the size of the big blind, and the big blind is typically equivalent to a small bet in a limit game.
+In most games, the small blind is half the size of the big blind, and the big blind is typically equivalent to a small bet in a limit game.

-The blinds are mandatory payments that players have to make, regardless of their hand’s strength.
-The other players must match the blind bet, or they can choose to fold, to continue playing.
-The player seated in the small blind position is required to contribute an additional amount that makes up the difference between the big and small blinds.
+The blinds are mandatory payments that players must make, regardless of their hand’s strength.
+The other players must match the blind bet, or they can choose to fold to continue playing.
+The player seated in the small blind position must contribute an additional amount that makes up the difference between the big and small blinds.
 For example, if the big blind is 2 and the small blind is 1, the player in the small blind position must put in 1 chip to call.

-Avoid defending your blinds excessively, choosing appropriate hands to defend with is essential.
-Defending blinds should occur when holding a strong, or a decent hand.
-Avoid defending with hands that are susceptible to being overpowered by small hand-rankings.
+Avoid defending your blinds excessively; choosing appropriate hands to defend with is essential.
+Defending blinds should occur when holding a strong or decent hand.
+Avoid defending with hands that are susceptible to being overpowered by small hand rankings.
 Instead, consider using sequential middle cards or pairs.

 In the limit game, defending your blinds is straightforward since the pot odds are better, but it does not ensure victory.
 Defending your blinds should not be limited to calling; raising can be a better defensive strategy.
 Remember, attacking is often the best way to defend.

-There are two distinct stacks of chips on the table while playing poker, sometimes, even after a player wins a hand, two or more players end up receiving chips.
+There are two distinct stacks of chips on the table while playing poker.
+Sometimes, even after a player wins a hand, two or more players receive chips.
 This is due to the concept of "Side Pots".

 To understand how to calculate side pots, let's take an example:

-• Later in the hand, Player 2 faces a bet of ₹600 and goes all-in with their remaining ₹200.
-At the end of the betting round, Player 2 and the other players each contribute ₹200 to create "Player 2's Pot".
-The remaining change goes into a third pot and the game proceeds.
+- Later in the hand, Player 2 faces a bet of ₹600 and goes all-in with their remaining ₹200.
+At the end of the betting round, Player 2 and the other players contribute ₹200 to create "Player 2's Pot".
+The remaining change goes into a third pot, and the game proceeds.

 Varying your play is essential, as having a big stack doesn't mean you should constantly raise.
 Doing so can prompt even weaker players to play back at you.
-If you have a small stack and cannot survive another round of blinds, it's advisable to go all-in with an acceptable hand.
+If you have a small stack and cannot survive another round of blinds, going all-in with an acceptable hand is advisable.
 Staying in the game with a small stack can make you an easy target for opponents with larger stacks, so it's better to leave the game before becoming a victim.

 Mastering the skill of bet sizing is crucial for success in Texas Holdem.
 However, many novice players find it challenging to determine the appropriate bet size at each stage of the hand.
 Failing to do so can leave a significant gap in your strategy, hindering your ability to maximize profits and minimize losses.
-Therefore, it is crucial to stay mindful of your stack size, pot size, and overall objectives when placing bets.
+Therefore, staying mindful of your stack size, pot size, and overall objectives is crucial when placing bets.
 Consistency and strategic thinking are key to making optimal bets.

 For instance, if you have a strong hand and believe that your opponents have weaker hands, it is recommended to bet around 3/4th of the pot to increase your chances of winning.